 Specific reports that will be prepared under the M&E program are: (i) Project inception report; (ii) Annual Work Plan and Budget (AWP/B); (iii) Project Progress Reports (PPRs); (iv) annual Project Implementation Review (PIR); (v) Technical Reports; (vi) co-financing reports; and (vii) Terminal Report.
-In addition, assessment of the relevant GEF-7 core indicators (see Annex A1 of ProDoc/Annex A of CEO ER: Project Results Framework) and capacity scorecards against the baselines (completed during project preparation) will be required at midterm and final project evaluation.
+In addition, assessment of the relevant GEF-7 core indicators (see Annex A1 of ProDoc/Annex A of CEO ER: Project Results Framework) and capacity scorecards against the baselines (completed during project preparation) will be required at mid-term and final project evaluation.

 Project Inception Report.
 It is recommended that the PMU prepare a draft project inception report in consultation with the FAO Lead Technical Officer (LTO), the FAO Budget Holder (BH), WWF Mongolia and other project partners.
 Elements of this report should be discussed during the Project Inception Workshop and the report subsequently finalized.
 The report will include a narrative on the institutional roles and responsibilities and coordinating action of project partners, progress to date on project establishment and start-up activities and an update of any changed external conditions that may affect project implementation.
 It will also include a detailed first year AWP/B, a detailed project monitoring plan.

-The draft inception report will be circulated to the PSC for no-objection before its finalization, no later than one month after project start-up.
-The report will be prepared by the PMU on the basis of the inception workshop and PSC meeting, and is to be reviewed and cleared by the FAO and WWF GEF Agency.
-Once finalized, it will be uploaded in FAO's Field Program Management Information System (FPMIS) by the FAO BH.
+The draft inception report will be circulated to the PSC for review and comments before its finalization, no later than one month after project start-up.
+The report should be cleared by the FAO BH, LTO, the FAO-GEF Coordination Unit, WWF GEF Agency, and will be uploaded in FAO's Field Program Management Information System (FPMIS) by the FAO BH.

 Results-based Annual Work Plan and Budget (AWP/B).
-The draft of the first AWP/B will be prepared by the PMU in consultation with the joint FAO-WWF Project Task Force and reviewed at the project Inception
+The draft of the first AWP/B will be prepared by the PMU in consultation with the joint FAO-WWF Project Task Force and reviewed at the project Inception Workshop.

-Workshop.
 The Inception Workshop inputs will be incorporated, and the PMU will submit a final draft AWP/B within two weeks of the Inception Workshop to the BH.
 For subsequent AWP/B, the PMU will organize a project progress review and an annual stakeholder reflection workshop for its review and adaptive management.
 Once comments have been incorporated, the BH will circulate the AWP/B to the LTO, the FAO-GEF Coordination Unit, WWF GEF Agency, and WWF Mongolia for comments/clearance prior to uploading in FPMIS by the BH.
 The AWP/B must be linked to the project's Results Framework indicators so that the project's work is contributing to the achievement of the indicators.
 The AWP/B should include detailed activities to be implemented to achieve the project outputs and output targets and divided into monthly timeframes and targets and milestone dates for output indicators to be achieved during the year.
 A detailed project budget for the activities to be implemented during the year should also be included together with all monitoring and supervision activities required during the year.
 The AWP/B should be approved by the Project Steering Committee (PSC) and uploaded on the FPMIS by the FAO BH.